AustinWG47/Capstone-Discord-eSportsBot-S26-T2/docs/test_documentation.md

 This document provides a comprehensive overview of all tests in the KSU Esports Tournament project, including both unit tests and integration tests.

+## This document isnt reflective of current test structure due to immense changes in how commands work as games were added.

 ## System Tests

 | Test | Purpose | Steps | Expected Result | Actual Result | Status | Comments |